Cam Rayner: AFL career

-2020 season

-On November 5 2020, Rayner signed a three-year extension with Brisbane, contracting him until the end of 2023.
+On November 5, 2020, Rayner signed a three-year extension with Brisbane, contracting him until the end of 2023.

+In a 2021 pre season clash against the Gold Coast Suns, Rayner ruptured his ACL and missed the entire season.

+Rayner was part of the Brisbane Lions 2024 premiership winning team, kicking a goal and having 16 disposals in a 60 point victory over the Sydney Swans.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of finals week 1, 2025.